JennEYoon/geo-ml/rainforest/readme.md

 #### General Project Ideas:
   * We want to simplify dataset and training model as much as possible.
     - use URLs.PLANET_TINY, fastai dataset, has less number of images.
+    - 6/14/2021: created small jpg dataset with 2,000 images per train, test folder, and labels csv file with 2000 items.
+       * Will use this and PLANET_TINY on first pass, to test models.
+       * Also need a simpler non deep-learning baseline, statistical average or regression methods.
     - use only few important categories to train (primary forest, road, agriculture, maybe river, maybe haze), instead of 17 categories.
     - selectively sample only images that match the above 3-5 categories.
 Training set has more of these important categories.
     - try training with only 1 category per image, preference labels (road, primary forest, and agriculture).